BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-04-welcome-to-brewhouse.md

 [![Goodbits](/images/posts/goodbits.jpg "Goodbits")](https://goodbits.io)

 That’s all for now.
-We’ll be writing about some of the themes I touched on in this post and web development learnings.
+We’ll be writing about some of the themes I touched on in this post and web development learnings in the future.
 If this is interesting to you, subscribe to our blog for new articles or our newsletter, where we’ll also be sharing what we read during the week.